-Each gig is different from another gig – the rewards aren’t the same and neither are the procedures.
+Each gig differs from another gig – the rewards aren’t the same, and neither are the procedures.
 Similar to Super Mario, as a freelancer, you will constantly be working (and battling) in different environments.

 Being able to deal with different types of clients and projects will save your freelancing career.
 Some clients are easy to work with (dream clients) and others are aggressive, arrogant and picky.
-Being able to identify them will allow you to find which approach you should take to handle them and their projects, effectively.
+Identifying them will allow you to find which approach you should take to handle them and their projects effectively.